Galleons2029/AI-Lab/MITx 6.86x/project0/README.md

 This project will unfold both on MITx and on your local machine.
 You are welcome to implement functions locally and then copy+paste your code into the MITx code boxes to fully check correctness and receive your grade for individual function implementations.
 Alternatively, you can also implement the functions online first and after finishing, copy+paste the solution to your local main.py file.
 Be wary of the number of attempts you have for each problem, especially if you choose the second development flow.

+**How to Test Locally**:
-How to Test Locally: In your terminal, navigate to the directory where your project files reside.
-Execute the command python test.py to run all the available tests.
+In your terminal, navigate to the directory where your project files reside.
+Execute the command **python test.py** to run all the available tests.

 For this project, the test.py file will test that all required packages are correctly installed.